daasampa/Classification_models_Scala_Routine/README.md

   Import the Scala classes needed to transform data and estimate the different methods.
 The latter is defined through the Cross-validation model using the AUPR metric (area under precision-recall curve).

 ### 2. Data set (data_set_fraud_model.scala): :floppy_disk:
   Import the data set, stored in HDFS, into Spark session.
 The data structure is org.apache.spark.sql.DataFrame.
 After user calling the the data set is parallelized with the **cache()** instruction.
-This one is extremely important since calculations are running in parallel using the resources of the cluster.
+This one is extremely important since calculations are running in parallel using the cluster resources.

 ### 3. Fraud model (fraud_model.scala): :space_invader:
   The final implementation where the API's **_kernel_** dwells.
 The user can call all the 5 methods in the usual _object-oriented_ form previous **Modules** and **Data set** call.
 Inside every method there's a routine performed by the pipeline model; the stages are: _vector assembler_, _minmax scaler_ (it's possible to invoke others), _the machine learning method_ and the _pipeline_ itself.